-Michelle Finn had just recently given birth to her second child and she was feeling lethargic and unfit.
-While she may have started a 5-times-a-week workout regimen to get her body back into shape, she began to notice an unexpected benefit within just a few weeks.
+Michelle Finn had just recently given birth to her second child, and she was feeling lethargic and unfit.
+While she may have started a 5-times-a-week workout regimen to get her body back into shape, she noticed an unexpected benefit within just a few weeks.

 “It was like a fog had lifted,” she explained.
 “I had more energy and just felt more mentally ‘with it.'”

 Would you pick up those weights to lace up those gym shoes more often if you knew that exercise might actually make you smarter?
 The next time you need a boost of motivation to drag yourself out of bed and head to the gym, remember that you’re not just trimming your waistline; you’re revving up your brain as well.

 Aerobic Fitness Can Boost Learning, Especially on Challenging Material

 So does exercise make you smarter?
 Some recent research suggests that regular physical activity does have an impact on how well people learn.

 Researchers in one study looked at children who were rated as either high-fitness or low-fitness.
 The children were asked to memorize names and locations on a fictional map, either by studying the material or by being tested on the information as they studied.
 The study revealed that kids who had scored high on a test of aerobic fitness performed better on a memory test than kids who scored low on aerobic fitness.

 Previous research had suggested that a combination of testing and study improved recall and was less challenging than simply studying the material.
 Surprisingly, it was the more challenging task of studying without testing that led to better scores in the high-fitness group.